 Insured employees have access to general medical care, specialist care, medicine, hospitalization, maternity care, and transportation, paid for by employee and employer contributions to the social security scheme.

-Work injuries are divided into four categories, with compensation calculated dependent on that.
-The four categories are:
+Work injuries are divided into four categories, with compensation calculated dependent on that:

 There is no statutory provision for unemployment benefits.